How to make the most out of your recruitment data

 Who do I need to start taking data seriously?

-Our observations over many years is that HR teams do not have a data specialist.
-For the few that do, we often find the data specialist is good at operating the data extraction / manipulation tools (be that Excel, their ATS or HR system), but they don’t understand enough about the practice or process of recruiting, which limits their capabilities.
+Our observation over many years is that HR teams do not have a data specialist.
+For the few that do, we often find that the data specialist is good at operating the data extraction / manipulation tools (be that Excel, their ATS or HR system), but they don’t understand enough about the practice or process of recruiting, which limits their capabilities.

-Download our free Guide to Talent Data
+Download the free Guide to Talent Data

 Similarly, recruiters can struggle to conceptualise their activities into data and vice versa, not to mention they are busy recruiting!
 Who does the responsibility lie with to apply learnings for continuous improvement or delivering leader’s strategy?
 We believe a dedicated and appropriately skilled person, or team, can add real value.